solidiquis/grits/docs/help.md

 and transforms them using a user-generated template.
 See the long help '--help' for further details and examples.

-Usage: grits [OPTIONS] --template <TEMPLATE> [FILES]...
+Usage: grits [OPTIONS] [FILES]...

 Arguments:
   [FILES]...
 Input files

 Options:
   -p, --pattern <PATTERN>            A regular expression with named captures.
-Can be specified multiple times -t, --template <TEMPLATE>        A template string that defines how to transform a line input.
-See long '--help' -r, --require <REQUIRE>          Name of capture that must have at least one match for the output to show.
-Can be specified multiple times
+Can be specified multiple times -t, --template <TEMPLATE>          A template string that defines how to transform a line input using times.
+Can be specified multiple times.
+See long '--help'
+  -s, --separator <SEPARATOR>        Separator used to join results of transforming each template if multiple are specified [default: ]
+  -r, --require <REQUIRE>            Comma-separated capture names that must have a match for a given input line to be processed; otherwise it is ignored
+      --require-mode <REQUIRE_MODE>  Modify '-r, --require' to require matching on all specified capture names or any [default: all] [possible values: all, any]
       --line-buffered                Force output to be line-buffered.
 By default, output is line buffered when stdout is a terminal and block-buffered otherwise
   -c, --completions <COMPLETIONS>    Produce completions for shell and exit [possible values: bash, elvish, fish, powershell, zsh]
   -h, --help                         Print help (see more with '--help') -V, --version                      Print version
 ```

 See the long `--help` description for further details and example from the command-line.